 (c) may specify further terms and conditions to which the payment is to be subject.

+[Regulation 21 amended: SL 2023/152 r.
+9.]

 22. General provisions regarding payments

 (1) No payment is to be made under regulation 19, 20 or 21 to an owner who is not a full participant for the financial year in which the losses, costs or expenses in respect of which the payment is made are incurred.

+(1A) No payment is to be made under regulation 20 or 21 to a person who is not an owner unless the person has paid contributions under this Scheme in accordance with these regulations.

 (2) No payment is to be made under regulation 19, 20 or 21 to a person who —

 (a) has failed to pay any contribution which the person is obliged to pay under this Scheme; or